 from Seattle, Washington

 The actors are talented singers and dancers, but this is a terrible show.
 I'm not sure how you review that script and say, 'yeah, I want to hop around like a cat for a couple hours'... just a terrible, terrible, boring show.
 I cannot understand what all the excitement is about.
 This is not the fault of the actors, they didn't write the show.
 I'm sure that given the opportunity in other productions they are all fine actors.
 But this performance is terrible and not worth the time or the ticket price.
 Do yourself a favor and see a show with an actual story line, plot and character development.
 This is nothing more than singing and dancing and spectacle making with no substance what so ever.
 I'm not sure what I expected, but this wasn't it.

 Help your fellow Sioux City Theater visitors by leaving the first review.
 Everyone will love you for it, we promise!Write a review now

 Sound good to you?
 Share this page on social media and let your friends know about Cats at Orpheum Theater.

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term Orpheum Theater as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Orpheum Theater and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Orpheum Theater and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Orpheum Theater and/or Cats as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Orpheum Theater and/or Cats and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Orpheum Theater and/or Cats and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.